paulmrest/Async-Inn/AsyncInn/README.md

 Identity: a way to be able to demonstrate who you are to a system.
 This is frequently done through a username/password combination, a token, two-step verification, and even biometrics.

+Employs ASP.Net Core Identity and Authentication to set the level of access required for every CRUD method.

+Has xUnit testing for both the AmenityRepository and RoomRepository service files.

 ---

 ### Getting Started